Knee replacement: Experienced specialists, doctors and clinics in Germany, Switzerland & Austria

 Are you looking for a specialist in knee replacement surgery in Germany, Switzerland, or Austria?
 PRIMO MEDICO helps you to find recognized ...

 Shoulder and elbow surgery / sports traumatology / cartilage therapy

-A knee prosthesis is an artificial knee joint replacing a complete natural knee or only parts of it.
-In general, artificial joints are only used when the natural joint has a very high degree of damage or the joint restricts the patient in his freedom of movement due to pain.
+A knee replacement is a knee prosthesis or an artificial knee joint replacing a complete natural knee or parts of it.
+In general, knee replacement surgery is only performed when the natural knee joint has a very high degree of damage or the joint restricts the patient in his freedom of movement due to pain.
 Normally, prostheses are only considered when all other conservative measures such as analgesics medications, cartilage-building substances or joint-sparing therapies are no longer effective.

 A knee joint prosthesis is one of the most commonly practiced implantations today.
-In Germany, every year more than 150,000 artificial knee joints are implanted.
+In Germany, every year more than 150,000 knee surgeries are accomplished.

 The purpose of a knee joint prosthesis is always to best imitate a natural joint in its shape, appearance and function.
 Doing this, doctors attempt to remove as little healthy bone material as possible.
 They limit the replacement to the worn-out parts, mill them out and replace them with a metal layer.
-Depending on how bad the joint was damaged, there are currently three common types of prostheses:
+Depending on how badly damaged a joint is, there are currently three common types of prostheses: